 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from Paris to Amsterdam without having to change trains.
-There is 1 direct train from Paris to Amsterdam each day.
+There are 11 direct trains from Paris to Amsterdam each day.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from Paris to Amsterdam cover a distance of around 268 miles (431 km) during the journey.